Sp0xF8/KnowledgeGraph/readme.md

 # Knowledge Grpah Guys

 > **Note:** To those in charge of hiring.
-Thank you for giving me this oppertunity.
-Regardless of progression into the next stage, I had fun designing my solution.
+Thank you for giving me this opportunity.
+Regardless of the progression into the next stage, I had fun designing my solution.
 I look forward to the potential of hearing back, and being given more fun tasks!

 ## Task
 ```python